andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/14-coda.md

 I continue the trot on down the trail to town for a quick saunterin' 'round Taos Plaza.
-Overlooking the Plaza the Hotel La Fonda continues to welcome guests 'neath her adobe ______.
+Overlooking the Plaza the Hotel La Fonda continues to welcome guests into the cozy confines of her adobe walls.
 Ain't that a daisy.
 But then I 'bout pitch a fit when I discover that Ogelvie's, a New Mexican grill & cantina that provided sustenance on many a ski trip, has shut its doors.
 I was kinda hankerin' for a margarita from Ogie's, seein' as this is the first time I've been to Taos of age.
 I reckon this town just ain't fer a city slicker like me.